annotation/text-fabric/tf/docs/about/faq.md

 ### GitHub Rate Limit Exceeded!

-Two solutions:
+Several solutions:

-1. increase your rate limit by making yourself known to GitHub (**recommended**)
+1. (*recommended*) ask the provider of the dataset to use `tf.advanced.zipdata.zipAll()` to create a zipfile of the complete dataset and attach it to the latest release on GitHub.
+   Then TF uses a method to get your data which does not involve the GitHub API, and your problem is gone.
-2. use previously downloaded data or get data manually from GitHub
+1. use previously downloaded data or get data manually from GitHub, e.g. by *cloning* the GitHub repository that holds the dataset.

-An increased rate limit is more than enough for normal use of using Text-Fabric with default settings.
-In this scenario, you always work with the latest release of Text-Fabric data and apps.
+   This requires confidence with git/GitHub operations such as cloning and pulling.
+1. increase your rate limit by making yourself known to GitHub.

-The work needed to increase the rate is fairly simple, but it assumes a bit more knowledge about how your terminal or your command line prompt operates.
+   The work needed to increase the rate is fairly simple, but it assumes a bit more knowledge about how your terminal and operating system works.

-If you work very intensely with data, repeatedly accessing many corpora, it is a waste to access GitHub for every single load action.
-In those cases you can pass extra parameters to the commands by which you load the data.

-This does not require any extra knowledge, except a section of the Text-Fabric API docs.
-But you must remember that in order to get the data the first time, you need to pass different parameters than the subsequent times.

-All in all, the second solution requires confidence with cloning and pulling from GitHub and familiarity with all the ways that Text-Fabric can obtain its data.

-See `tf.advanced.repo` for instructions to follow both solutions.
+See also `tf.advanced.repo`.